fpjohnston/TECO-64/doc/basics.md

 line.
 A page of text is a string of ASCII codes including one form feed character as the last character on the page.

-TECO maintains a **text buffer** in which text is stored.
+TECO maintains a **edit buffer** in which text is stored.
 The buffer usually contains one page of text, but the terminating form feed character never appears in the buffer.
-TECO also maintains a text buffer **pointer**, called *dot*. *dot* is a movable position indicator which is never located directly on a character, but is always **between** characters: between two characters in the buffer, before the first character in the buffer, or after the
+TECO also maintains a edit buffer **pointer**, called *dot*. *dot* is a movable position indicator which is never located directly on a character, but is always **between** characters: between two characters in the buffer, before the first character in the buffer, or after the